skip to main content

 Are you satisfied with your TV provider’s local channel selection?

-Most TV providers carry the same local channels, which is in their best interest because customers want to keep up with local news and other programming.
+Most TV providers carry the same local channels.
+This is in their best interest, as customers want to stay up to date with local news and other programming.

-Overall, there’s super high satisfaction in this question, with all but two providers (Sparklight and, you guessed it, Optimum) coming in below 70% approval.
+Overall, there’s super high satisfaction in this question, with every single provider finishing with above 70% approval.

 Are you satisfied with your TV provider’s local channel selection?